King C. Gillette: Personal life

-Sometime in the late 1920s, Gillette was known as a frequent guest of Nellie Coffman, proprietor of the Desert Inn in Palm Springs, California.
-He was often seen wandering about the grounds and lobby in a tattered old bathrobe.
-When Coffman was asked why she allowed such a lowlife to hang out at her establishment, she responded, "Why that is King C. Gillette.
-He has practically kept this place in the black the last few years."

 Legacy

 The company continues in the present day as the Gillette brand of Procter & Gamble.

 Gillette is widely credited with creating the "razor-razor blade business model".
 Some peers in the marketing industry quote him as one of the innovators who revolutionized the freebie marketing ideas.
 The Gillette Company continued to thrive and sell products under a variety of brand names including Gillette, Braun, Oral-B, and Duracell.
 In 2005, the Gillette company was sold to Procter & Gamble for US$57 billion.
 It is now known as Global Blades & Razors, with the Gillette brand, a business unit of Procter & Gamble.